santiment/google-spreadsheet-addon/doc/sheet_functions.md

 <a name="SAN_BITMEX_PERPETUAL_CONTRACT_FUNDING_RATE"></a>

 ## SAN\_BITMEX\_PERPETUAL\_CONTRACT\_FUNDING\_RATE(projectSlug, from, to, interval) ⇒ <code>Array</code>
-Returns the funding rate that is paid by one side of the perpetual contract to the other.
+Returns the funding rates that are paid by one of the sides of the perpetual contract to the other

 **Kind**: global function
-**Returns**: <code>Array</code> - of the funding rate that is paid by one side of the perpetual contract to the other.
+**Returns**: <code>Array</code> - of the funding rates that are paid by one of the sides of the perpetual contract to the other
 **Customfunction**:

 | Param | Type | Default | Description |